Samburu to migration Masai Mara

 Lake Naivasha area is home of many hippos, antelopes, monkeys, giraffes, zebras and birds.

-Photos by Elvira Wolfer
+Photos of wildlife and migration by Elvira Wolfer

 Itinerary: Samburu to migration Masai Mara 14 days highlight safari